Build a screen

 Break down the screen

 Before we build this screen by writing code, let's break it down into some essential elements.
-Most of these elements directly correspond to the built-in Core Components from React Native.

-There are three essential elements:
+There are two essential elements:

 • There is a large image displayed at the center of the screen